-Lorquin’s Admiral (Limenitis lorquini) is a medium-sized butterfly, with a wingspan of 2 to 2.625 inches.
+Lorquin's Admiral (Limenitis lorquini) is a medium-sized butterfly, with a wingspan of 2 to 2.625 inches.
 Adults live for about 30 days, and can be seen in our local area from April through September.
 Numbers peak in May, and are quite low after June.
-Host plants are wild cherry (Prunus), willows (Salix), poplar and cottonwood (Populus), and also orchard trees.
-Adults feed not only on nectar but also bird droppings and dung.
+Host plants are Wild Cherry (Prunus), Willow (Salix), Poplar and Cottonwood (Populus), and also orchard trees.
+Adults feed not only on nectar, but also bird droppings and dung.

 The butterfly is named after Pierre Joseph Michel Lorquin, a French entomologist specializing in beetles and butterflies.
 He came to California during the Gold Rush, and made a huge contribution to the documentation of California butterflies: